SheriffHobo/alex/README.md

 Search the Itunes library for images and information on your favorive movies or albums.

-Start a group chat with other ###_Gwar_ fans to compare memorabilia and concert experiences.

-Visit [Alexadria](https://whats-in.herokuapp.com/) and start your collection now.
+Visit [Alexadria](https://whats-in.herokuapp.com/) and start sharing your collections now.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).